mohtashamali/Mouse-by-Eye/README.md

 # Mouse-by-Eye
-# In this programm we are using our hands points with help of python library to move our cursor
+# In this program we are using our handspoints  (hands marks)  to move our cursor with help of python library
+* fearures:-
-# To make a clic we have to join our index finger to thumb
+#To make a click we have to join our index finger to thumb
-# TO close the program we have to make cross with both hands showing finger tips
+# TO close the program we have to make cross with both hands showing finger tips of the finger